Abibubble/ms3-the-bar-blade/README.md

 4. You should clone the repository using HTTPS, clicking on the icon to copy the link.
 5. Open Git Bash.
 6. Change the current working directory to the new location, where you want the cloned directory to be.
-6. Type git clone, and then paste the URL that was copied in Step 4.
+6. Type `git clone`, and then paste the URL that was copied in Step 4.
 7. Press Enter, and your local clone will be created.
+8. You will need to create an env.py file with your own values, and create a MongoDB database.
+9. You will also need to install all of the project requirements.
+This can be done using the command `pip3 install -r requirements.txt`.

 For a more detailed version of these steps, go to the [Github Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) page on this topic.